jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **File name:** `canopy_height_xxxx_xxx.tif`

-**File type and units:** `16 bit integer, m x 100`
+**File type and units:** `16 bit integer, metre x 100`

 **Description:**

 Canopy height calculated as the 95th-percentile of the normalised height above ground of all vegetation points within a 10 m x 10 m cell.

-Calculated with OPALS Cell for each tile individually.
+Calculated with [OPALS Cell](https://opals.geo.tuwien.ac.at/html/stable/ModuleCell.html) for each tile individually.
 Vegetation points consist of the following classes: low\-, medium\- and high\- vegetation.
 Should there be no vegetation points in any given cell the value of the cell is set to zero.

 **Issues:**
 - If a cell contains no points the value is set to zero, not NA.